How Debt Collection Index ranks debt collection agencies

 What does CLLA certification tell me about a commercial collection agency?

-The Commercial Law League of America, a not-for-profit association of creditors’ rights attorneys and commercial collection agencies, runs an agency certification programme with published standards and auditor’s procedures, and maintains a public list and map of certified agencies.
+The Commercial Law League of America, a not-for-profit association of creditors’ rights attorneys and commercial collection agencies, runs an agency certification program with published standards and auditor’s procedures, and maintains a public list and map of certified agencies.
 Two things follow.
 First, certification is voluntary, so holding it signals an agency chose external scrutiny.
 Second, because the certified list is public, the claim is checkable at source, which is how this site verifies it: against CLLA’s own register, never a logo on the agency’s website.

 Related pages